JustusUlbrich/Leuchtknoten-ui/README.md

 ## Usage

-**Please note that currently the url / IP address of the led controller is hard coded as `REACT_APP_BASE_URL` in `/.env`.
-Before using the frontend you have to adjust this according to local setup.**
+**Please note that currently the hostname of the led controller is hard coded as `REACT_APP_BASE_URL` in `/.env`.
+When you change the hostname of the controller you have to adjust this here as well.**

 After running the frontend locally or accessing the frontend from the LED controller you can: